Joe Carnahan: Career

 Carnahan and his brother Matthew wrote a script adapting of the Mark Millar comic book series Nemesis for film in 2013.
 He had also been attached to direct an adaptation of Mark Bowden's book Killing Pablo.

 Carnahan executive produced the NBC political thriller State of Affairs, starring Katherine Heigl and Alfre Woodard, which premiered November 17, 2014.
 He directed and co-wrote the pilot.

+In 2013, The Hollywood Reporter reported on a profanity-laden email Carnahan sent to Metro-Goldwyn-Mayer and Miramax executive Jonathan Glickman after exiting the studio’s planned remake of Death Wish, which Carnahan had been attached to write and direct.
+Carnahan exited the film, which released in 2018, but was credited as writer.

 In April 2022, Lionsgate Films revealed that Carnahan will direct Shadow Force, starring Kerry Washington and Omar Sy.

 In June 2023, Carnahan began filming Not Without Hope, a survival thriller adapted from the non-fiction book by Nick Schuyler and Jeré Longman and starring Zachary Levi and Josh Duhamel.
+The film was released in 2025.

-On June 18, 2024, it was announced that Carnahan would write and direct the crime thriller The RIP, starring Ben Affleck (who had previously worked with Carnahan on Smokin' Aces) and Matt Damon, with the project to be produced by Affleck and Damon's Artists Equity.
+On June 18, 2024, it was announced that Carnahan would write and direct the crime thriller The Rip, starring Ben Affleck, who had previously worked with Carnahan on Smokin' Aces, and Matt Damon, with the project to be produced by Affleck and Damon's Artists Equity.
 On July 2, it was announced that the project had been acquired by Netflix.
-Production on RIP began in October 2024.
+Production on the film began in October 2024.
+In 2026, the film became the subject of a defamation lawsuit filed by Miami-Dade Sheriff's Office police sergeants who claimed the film narrative too closely resembled details of their real 2016 drug-money seizure case and affected their professional reputations.

 In February 2025, Caranahan announced he would partner with White Label Productions CEO Chris Wagner to form Gang of Three, a film production company.

+Controversies

+Carnahan has drawn media attention over the course of his film career for public disputes within the Hollywood film industry.
+Carnahan has also been criticized for disparaging remarks directed at film critics and female journalists, including Deadline Hollywood founder Nikki Finke, as well as comments made on social media following mixed reviews of El Chicano in 2019, after which he deleted his Twitter account.
+In January 2026, during the press tour of the Netflix film The Rip that Carnahan directed, Carnahan was named in a civil lawsuit filed by his former partner who he dated until 2024, Michelle Crosby, who cited a "pattern of violence", alleging assault, sexual battery and stalking by Carnahan.
+Carnahan subsequently countersued Crosby.